Checkmarx/kics/docs/running-kics.md

 docker run -t -v "{path_to_file}/Example:/path/" checkmarx/kics:latest scan -p /path/

-**-t**: Docker command to allocate a pseudo-TTY, see more information [here](https://docs.docker.com/engine/reference/commandline/cli/).
+-t: Docker command to allocate a pseudo-TTY.

-**-v "{path_to_file}/Example:/path/"**: Mounts the directory containing the file to be scanned, "Example", into the Docker container.
+-v "{path_to_file}/Example:/path/": Mounts the directory containing the file to be scanned, "Example", into the Docker container.

-**checkmarx/kics:latest**: Specifies the Docker image to use, which is the latest version of KICS available.
+checkmarx/kics:latest: Specifies the Docker image to use, which is the latest version of KICS available.

-**scan -p /path/**: initiates a scan on the "Example" file we provided.
+scan -p /path/: initiates a scan on the "Example" file we provided.
 ```

+More information on KICS CLI can be seen [here](https://docs.docker.com/engine/reference/commandline/cli/)

-More information can be seen [here](https://github.com/hashicorp/go-getter#unarchiving)
+More information on Go getter can be seen [here](https://github.com/hashicorp/go-getter#unarchiving)

 ### S3